ryan112358/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### Substituting PGM with other methods

-Relaxed Tabular was recently added to the Private-PGM repository under the name ```MixtureInference```.
+Mixture Distribution was recently added to the Private-PGM repository under the name ```MixtureInference```.
 It can be used as a drop-in replacement for ```FactoredInference``` in situations where Private-PGM fails to scale.

 {% highlight python %}
 >>> from mbi import MixtureInference